Thoroldvix/WoW-WOTLK-Item-DB/README.md

 # WoW-WOTLK-Item-DB

-When searching for the list or datasets of items that are tradeable I found out that it doesn't exists, all datasets that are out there contain all item info.
+When searching for the datasets of items that are tradeable I found out that it doesn't exists, all datasets that are out there contain all item info.

 So i decided to clean up dataset which is provided by https://github.com/cmangos/wotlk-db, so you don't have to.